-London’s Best Ice Cream
+London’s Best Ice Cream and Gelato

 Just Opened London’s ‘Best of’ series covers a combination of recently opened venues and established London favourites, to make sure you get the full lowdown on where to spend your time and hard-earned cash.

 When it’s hot in the city there’s really only one thing for it: ice cream.
 We’re not talking your run of the mill 99 with a flake; London has so, so much more to offer in the ice cream department.
 There’s a full gamut of Italian style gelaterias, so we’ve picked out the very best of these, plus a few leftfield choices like a post-clubbing Argentine joint, a dairy-free goat ice-creamery and even one made from unicorn tears.
 Whatever type of cone floats your boat, we’ve got the scoop below.

 In a town mainly devoted to Italian style gelaterias, Freggo off Regent Street is a breath of fresh South American air.
 It looks pretty different too; an intensely purple frozen late-night haven best frequented after a sweaty night of dancing in the nearby clubs, so you can properly appreciate the disco ball-filled interior.

 Whenever you pop in, be sure to try at least one variety of dulce de leche ice cream – with or without pancakes.
 There’s also a nice line in banana split flavours and we’re all over the Malbec and berries ice cream.
 Have one of their great Monmouth coffees as a sharpener too and possibly some alfajores (Argentinian biscuits) if you’ve room.
 No, it’s not cheap, but look, this is Piccadilly.